-You’ll love this 75-minute walking tour about Philly food favorites like cheesesteaks, hoagies and pretzels and the vibrant Reading Terminal Market where they’re sold.
-Leaves from the Market info desk, 12th and Filbert sts., at 10 a.m. every Wed. and Sat.
+You’ll love this 75-minute walking tour about Philly food favorites like cheesesteaks, hoagies and pretzels and the Reading Terminal Market where they’re sold.
+Leaves from the Market info desk at 10 a.m. every Wed. and Sat.
 (Group private tours also available).
 Only $15.95.
-Click here for information on booking Wednesday or Saturday tours.
+Click here or call 800-838-3006 to book any Saturday tour (and only Saturday tours).
+Click here for info on booking Wednesday tours.

 The affordable Philly food tour led by the author of the definitive "Great Philly Cheesesteak Book"!

 from the Owner of Philly’s Most Affordable Food Tour

 1. Take the local train to and from the Airport.
 The Airport Line train picks up at all the airport terminals and has three dropoffs in the heart of Center City Philly.
 Then get around Philly on one of SEPTA’s one-day convenience passes for $12 or $29 (the latter covers unlimited bus/train/subway/trolley rides for a family of five, including your train ride in from the airport).
 These are great deals considering that a single bus or subway ride is $2.25, and that the train ticket from the airport can cost $8, as is the minimum price of a single local cab ride to/from anywhere in Center City.
 Or, if you’re 65 or over, just show your Medicare card for free SEPTA bus/subway/trolley rides and $1 train rides.

 2. Score a $10 “community rush” seat to a Philadelphia Orchestra concert as well as any other events listed on the Kimmel Center website as “Kimmel Center Presents.”
 Sales begin at 11:30 a.m. for matinees and 5:30 p.m. for evening concerts but seats are limited ...read more